Devang-25/Instagram-Clone-By-Devang-Sharma/README.md

 (6) Deploy on Heroku</br>

 </br>
-Build Will be Successful and Spotify Clone would be published to a LIVE Website.
+Build Will be Successful and Instagram Clone would be published to a LIVE Website.

 ### 🚀 Ending:</br>